 It is also very often easier and faster to “treat” a person by providing him with a prescription than to help him learn how to address and handle the problems that were created by his addiction.
 That can be a long task but in the history of the Narconon program, has always been a rewarding one.

-Over a 45-year span, this has been the basic premise of the Narconon program.
-And year after year, the program has enabled seven out of ten graduates to return to clean and sober lives once they go home.
+For over five decades, this has been the basic premise of the Narconon program.
+And year after year, the program has enabled thousands of individuals to return to clean and sober lives once they go home.

 Briefly, the Narconon program is composed of the following steps: